0xKodzy/keymouse/README.md

 `cd ./keymouse` <br>
 `make`

-Executable will be named "overlay".
+Executable will be named "keymouse".